FROM EQUITY AND COMPLIANCE: Complying with Limited English Proficiency guidelines vital

 If a College employee serves as the interpreter, we need the employee’s name.
 If a Linguistica interpreter provides the service, please indicate the same in your email.
 We will compile a report and provide it to TBR upon request.

 Our obligation to LEP individuals is an important one.
-Please do not hesitate to contact Equity and Compliance at email@example.com or 901-333-5005 if you have questions or need assistance with LEP matters.
+Please do not hesitate to contact Office of the Chief of Staff at email@example.com or 901-333-5005 if you have questions or need assistance with LEP matters.